qawemlilo/node-blogger/README.md

 ## Commands
 `newpost` (bin/newpost) - the newpost command creates the markdown file that will contain the new post.
 It also logs the new post in `posts.json`, our pseudo-database.

 `compile` (bin/compile) - the compile command generates the html files that are served by our http server.
 This command is intelligent because it only compiles files that have been modified or are new.
-If modify any of the templates it will also know this and make changes accordingly.
+If you modify any of the templates it will also know this and make changes accordingly when you compile.

 ## Server
-`server.js` contains our http server which makes our blog posts available via a browser.
+`server.js` contains our http server which makes our blog posts available and accessible via a browser.

 ## Contributing
 Fork and send me a pull request.
 Do not develop on the master branch.

- - For bugs and tweaks create new branch prefixed by `hitfix-`.
+ - For bugs and tweaks create new branch prefixed by `hotfix-`.
  - For new features create a new branch prefixed by `feature-`.